First & Last Frost Date by UK Postcode 2026

 South West England (Postcodes: BA, BS, DT, EX, GL, PL, TA, TQ, TR)

 Planting advice for the South West: Cornwall and south Devon benefit from the Gulf Stream, making them the mildest parts of mainland Britain.
 Exotic plants like agapanthus, echiums and even palm trees survive outdoors year-round in coastal Cornwall.
 Start sowing outdoors in March.
-Inland areas like Gloucestershire and north Somerset are 2–3 weeks later — wait until late April for tender crops.
+Inland areas like Gloucestershire and north Somerset are 2–3 weeks later, so wait until late April for tender crops.
 Use our planting calendar to plan your sowing schedule.

 Midlands (Postcodes: B, CV, DE, DY, LE, NG, NN, ST, WR, WS, WV)

-Northern England (Postcodes: BD, DH, DL, DN, HD, HG, HU, HX, L, LS, NE, S, SR, TS, WF, WN, YO)
+Northern England & the North West (Postcodes: BD, DH, DL, DN, HD, HG, HU, HX, L, LS, M, NE, S, SR, TS, WF, WN, YO)

 Planting advice for northern England: Wait until mid-May before planting out tomatoes, courgettes and runner beans in most northern areas.
 Liverpool and the Lancashire coast are milder thanks to the Irish Sea, but the Pennine towns (Sheffield, Huddersfield, Burnley) are significantly colder due to altitude.
 Focus on cold-hardy crops: broad beans, peas, leeks, kale, calabrese and root vegetables all thrive in the north.
 For lawn repairs after winter damage, use our grass seed calculator to get the right quantity.